Anbukumar-C-ML/sfdocs_new/docs/versioned_docs/version-sidebar-sf-selfhosted-lite/Quick_Start/getting_started.md

 - Deployment can be automated using templates and scripts provided by SnappyFlow

-- SnappyFlow self-hosted version is available in two flavors

-  - Ingest rates below 500 GB/Day

-  - Ingest rates above 500 GB/Day
+- SnappyFlow self-hosted lite version takes ingest rates up to 500 GB/Day

-- For seeting up SnappyFlow in AWS or Azure, [click here](/docs/quick_start/snappyflow_self_hosted)
+- For seeting up SnappyFlow in AWS or Azure, [click here](/docs/category/setup-snappyflow-self-hosted)

 - For ingest rates above 500 GB/Day, please reach out to [support@snappyflow.io](mailto:support@snappyflow.io).
 A support engineer will understand your data ingest rates and provide an appropriately sized solution